-What to toss: Toss mascaras, creams or lotions that come in a bottle and that require you to dip your hand in them and anything that's been more than 50% used.
+What to toss: Toss mascaras, creams or lotions that come in jars and require you to dip your hand in them and anything that's been more than 50% used.
 But, before just shooting them in your trash can, read up on these beauty product recycling rules to dispose of used items in a way that's safe for the environment.
-If the product can't be recycled, consider upcycling it and re-filling with other product for travel or turning it into storage (a large jar can hold reusable cotton rounds, for example).
+If the product can't be recycled, consider upcycling and re-filling a reusable container with another product for travel or turning it into storage (a large jar can hold reusable cotton rounds, for example).

-What to sanitize: Hairbrushes, makeup brushes, lipsticks, eyeliners, lipliners and brow liners can all be sanitized.
-Clean your brushes thoroughly in warm water mixed with dish detergent.
+What to sanitize: Hairbrushes, makeup brushes, lipsticks, eyeliners, lipliners, and brow liners can all be sanitized at home.
+Clean brushes thoroughly in warm water mixed with a little dish detergent.
 Run a Q-tip dipped in alcohol over your lipstick.
 Sharpen any pencils (think lip, eye, brow) to remove the top layer.

-Not all charity organizations and homeless shelters will accept used beauty lotions and potions, so we recommend calling first to see if they will accept gently used products.
+Not all charity organizations and homeless shelters will accept used beauty lotions and potions, so we recommend calling first to see if your local center will accept gently used products.
 Something that has never been opened should be fine, as long as the packaging is intact.

-I contacted a local women's shelter to see if they would accept products, to which the manager gladly obliged.
-And when Superstorm Sandy hit the NYC area in October 2012, I brought a box of beauty products to Brooklyn's Armory, where hundreds of people were sheltering during the storm.
-The items I brought were snapped up, and I like to think that getting some very nice goods for free cheered up a few people who lost a lot in the storm.
+I contacted a women's shelter near me to see if they would accept products and the manager gladly obliged.
+When Superstorm Sandy hit the NYC area in October 2012, I brought a box of beauty products to Brooklyn's Armory, where hundreds of people were sheltering during the storm.
+The items I brought were snapped up quickly, and I like to think that getting some very nice goods for free cheered up a few people who lost a lot in the storm.

 Give Them Away for Cash Donations

-You've heard of clothing swaps, where a group of friends gather together with unwanted clothing items their friends may want?
-Why not include beauty items in your next one?
+You've heard of clothing swaps, where a group of friends gather together with unwanted clothing items their friends may want, right?
+Why not include some beauty items in your next one?

-You can also head online.
-Swapidu is an ingenious website that allows you to swap beauty products.
-You list what you have to swap, include what you are interested in (eyeshadows, for example) and what you're not, and then wait for people to reach out to you.
-You can also reach out to people who have products you want and offer to trade directly.
+You can also head online. r/MakeupExchange is a subreddit that allows you to swap beauty products with strangers.
+You list what you have to swap or sell, and can include what you are interested in receiving in exchange and what you're not, and wait for people to reach out to you.
+You can also be proactive by contacting people who have products you want and offer to trade directly.